Table of Contents

 12. Generalizations

 It goes hand in hand with stereotypes.
-They are a statement or concept obtained from specific cases.
+They are a statement or concepts obtained from specific cases.
 Generalizations are the most common persuasive writing technique.

 Example